Active Directory V2

 Configure Active Directory V2 in Automation Service and Cloud SOAR

 - Access App Central and install the integration.
+(You can configure at installation, or after installation with the following steps.)

-- Select the installed integration in the Integrations page.
+- Go to the Integrations page.

 Classic UI.
 In the main Sumo Logic menu, select Automation and then select Integrations in the left nav bar.

 New UI.
 In the main Sumo Logic menu, select Automation > Integrations.
-You can also click the Go To... menu at the top of the screen and select Integrations. - Select the integration.
+You can also click the Go To... menu at the top of the screen and select Integrations. - Select the installed integration.

 - Hover over the resource name and click the Edit button that appears.

-- Host.
+Host.
 The hostname or IP address of the AD server.

-- Login Port.
-The port used for LDAP authentication (the default is
+Login Port.
+The port used for LDAP authentication.
+The default is

 389